Clan Lyon

 Clan Lyon is a Scottish clan.

 History

 Origins of the clan

-Genealogist Sir Iain Moncreiffe stated that the Lyons were a family of Celtic origin and that they were descended from a younger son of the Clan Lamont.
-However it is more generally accepted that the Lyons descend from a French family called de Léon.
-At the end of the eleventh century the de Leons had come north with Edgar, son of Malcolm III of Scotland to fight against his uncle, Donald Bane.
-Edgar was victorious and the de Leons received lands that were later called Glen Lyon in Perthshire.
-In 1105 Roger de Leonne witnessed a charter from Edgar to Dunfermline Abbey.
+The usually reliable genealogist Sir Iain Moncreiffe stated that the Lyons were a family of Celtic, not Norman, origin and that they were descended from a younger son of the Clan Lamont.
+However, it dubiously alternatively has been asserted that Clan Lyon descend from a French family called de Léon.
+In 1105, a Roger de Leonne witnessed a charter from Edgar to Dunfermline Abbey.

 14th, 15th and 16th centuries

 Robert II of Scotland granted to Sir John Lyon, who was known as the White Lyon due to his complexion, the thanage of Glamis and five years later he was made Chamberlain of Scotland.
 Sir John Lyon married king Robert's daughter, Princess Jean Stewart which brought him the lands of Tannadice on the River Esk.
 Lyon was also granted the barony of Kinghorn, however he was later killed in a quarrel with Sir James Lindsay of Crawford.

 Sir John Lyon's son, another John Lyon further strengthened the royal ties by marrying a granddaughter of Robert II.
 John's son, Patrick Lyon was created Lord Glamis in 1445.
 He became Master of the Household of Scotland and a Privy Councillor.
 He had previously been sent to England as a hostage in 1424 for the ransom of James I of Scotland.

 John Lyon, 6th Lord Glamis was a quarrelsome man with a quick temper.
 He married Janet Douglas, Lady Glamis, granddaughter of Archibald Douglas, 5th Earl of Angus who was known as Bell the Cat, and after Douglas died she suffered terribly for the hatred that James V of Scotland had towards all of the name of Douglas.
 Lady Glamis was accused of witchcraft and despite speaking boldly in her own defense, she was burnt at the stake on castle hill in Edinburgh on 3 December 1540.
 Her young son was also sentenced to death when he came of age, however the king died before he had grown up and so he avoided the death sentence and was released.
 The king had taken possession of Glamis Castle and plundered it.

 John Lyon, 8th Lord Glamis renounced his allegiance to Mary, Queen of Scots and served under the Regents Moray and Lennox.
 The 8th Lord was made Lord Chancellor of Scotland and also Keeper of the Great Seal of Scotland.
 The 9th Lord Glamis was captain of the Royal Guard and a Privy Councillor to James VI of Scotland.
 He was created Earl of Kinghorne, Viscount Lyon and Baron Glamis in 1606.